Point of Contact

 - A Co-Learner Mindset – Research shows that young children learn best when accompanied by a caring adult partner that guides their explorations, play, and conversations.
 So the activities encourage and give rise to “talk that teaches” and opportunities to grow critical thinking skills.

-Contact Cheryl Potemkin to discuss bringing this program to your school!
+Contact Cheryl Potemkin to discuss bringing this new virtual program to your class!